raehasandalwala/Project-Reports/Video Chat/SRS.rst

    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/figures/8.png

 • Audio call between multiple users

 – Purpose: to provide cheap communication between many users who are within the range of Wi-Fi.

    ∗ The sequence and stimulus is same as that of the two client user call expect that
      the new users are added by the call initiator.

    ∗ if one user ends the call ,it doesnt affect the other users who are in the call.

 .. image::
    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/figures/9.png

 • Video call between two users

 – Purpose: to provide cheap video calling between two users who can be connected via a Wi-Fi.
-Sequence events
+Sequence events.

 ∗ Client can start the video call via the call button, if the other client is available the video call is connected and video streams are sent and received at both ends.

 ∗ Client can disconnect the call by the stop button.

 ∗ Other functionalities are same as that of the audio call.

 .. image::
    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/figures/10.png

 • File transfer from one user to another

 – Purpose: to send files as attachments which are present in the SD card of the sender to receiver which is available on the connected Wi-Fi.

    ∗ The sender selects the file to be sent via a browse button, selects the contact to which the file must be sent and sends the file .

    ∗ The file is sent only if the other user is available and is logged in.

    ∗ If the file is sent successfully ,a toast is shown at the sender side that the file was successfully sent.

    ∗ If the file couldnt be sent to the other user, it shows the toast that the other user is offline.

    ∗ When the file is received at the receiver side ,the receiver sees a toast that a particular file ,from a particular sender is sent to the receiver.

 .. image::
    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/figures/11.png

 • Group Chat application with file sharing.

 – Purpose: To facilitate easy transfer of text and file among multiple users who are within the range of wireless connectivity within same network.

    ∗ The user selects multiple/single contact from his contact list and starts the Group Chat.

    ∗ A Group Chat is started by checking the list of online users from the server.

    ∗ A notification is sent to all selected online contacts about the Group chat.

    ∗ Each user can now chat with every other user in the Chat room.

    ∗ A file can be selected by clicking the Browse button and can be shared in the chat room.

 .. image::
    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/figures/12.png